 Monthly Archives: September 2018

-I truly appreciate your support and encouragement though these years.
+I truly grateful your support and encouragement though these years.
 I especially appreciate your patience and understanding with the slow writing process and finalizing the books.
 I don’t like to leave by thing unfinished so I garentee that they will be finished.
+(As long as I’m alive, I promise to finish what I start!)
 I don’t write for money.
 I write to inspire and bring joy.
 I write to you and for you.

 ╰ღ╮ Amy Jane Sandberg╰ღ╮